 EE classwork includes an overview of the history and definition of environmental education, models of environmental literacy and behavior, and published needs assessments and status reports, as well as an analysis of current needs/problems and opportunities in Florida.
 Classes focus on concepts in ecology and environmental science, and introduces students to models for teaching/learning concepts and generating lessons using selected models.
 Additional classes emphasize rationales and strategies for teaching citizenship and environmental responsibility, exploring these topics from various perspectives, including social studies, sciences, and environmental education.

 ISE courses provide an overview of human development and learning.
 Topics include behavioral, social, and cognitive learning theories, and emphasizing the application and implications of these theories to educational practice.
 Students review research articles and other publications that relate to human development and learning theories, and are introduced to the theory, practice, organization, and research of informal science education, with sessions in various science education venues, and presentations by and discussions with informal science educators.

 In this MS program, students have undertaken a variety of research projects, usually toward the end of their degree program.
 Projects have included:

 Many have done this for a specific program, both within our region and far beyond it.

-Students in this program have presented at state conferences (e.g., the League of Environmental Educators in Florida, the Florida Marine Science Educators Association) and national/international conferences (e.g., the North American Association for Environmental Education, the National Marine Educators Association).
+Students in this program have presented at state conferences (e.g., the League of Environmental Educators in Florida, and the Florida Marine Science Educators Association) and national/international conferences (e.g., the North American Association for Environmental Education, the National Marine Educators Association).